-Face coverings
+1. Face coverings

-The Delta variant is highly infectious and transmitted through aerosols, so wearing a face covering is one of the main ways we can protect ourselves and each other from the virus.
+The Delta and Omicron variants are highly contagious and transmitted through aerosols, so wearing a face covering is one of the main ways we can protect ourselves and each other from the virus.

 In general, wearing a face covering such as a disposable or washable mask whenever you leave your home will decrease your risk of being infected with COVID-19.
 Face coverings can protect you against the spread of infectious droplets and particles when an infected person speaks, laughs, coughs, sneezes or breathes (read more on how COVID-19 spreads).
 The COVID-19 Protection Framework sets out expectations for wearing masks, particularly at orange and red levels of the Framework.